kottster/kottster/docs/security/authentication.md

+---
+description: "User authentication and access control in Kottster apps.
+Learn how authentication works, the benefits of centralized authentication, and how to implement custom security middleware."
+---

 # Authentication

 While your Kottster app is self-hosted and keeps all database credentials, connections, and business logic within your own app, user authentication and access control are handled by our platform.